 On January 7, 2011, the Department of Health and Human Services(HHS) issued a final rule establishing a permanent certification program for the purposes of testing and certifying health information technology (“Establishment of the Permanent Certification Program for Health Information Technology,” 76 FR 1262) (“Permanent Certification Program final rule”).
 The program has since been renamed to the “ONC Health IT Certification Program” (80 FR 16804, 16806).
 The Permanent Certification Program final rule outlines provisions for a person or entity to submit a test procedure or test tool including any associated test data to the National Coordinator for Health Information Technology to be considered for approval and use.

 On June 9, 2015 HHS published a notice in the Federal Register titled "Acceptance and Approval of Non-Governmental Developed Test Procedures, Test Tools, and Test Data for Use under the ONC Health IT Certification Program."
-This notice and a related blog, informed the public of Office of the National Coordinator for Health Information Technology (ONC)’s policy that permits any person or entity to submit test method to ONC to be considered for approval and subsequent use by the ONC-Authorized Testing Laboratories (ONC-ATLs).
+This notice and a related blog, informed the public of ONC’s policy that permits any person or entity to submit test method to ONC to be considered for approval and subsequent use by the ONC-Authorized Testing Laboratories (ONC-ATLs).

-In August 2017, ONC published a blog post that discussed our transition to diversify the Program’s testing.
-As ONC looks toward the implementation of Title IV of the 21st Century Cures Act (Cures Act), we have set a goal to transition the Program’s existing testing portfolio over the next five years to include as many industry-developed and maintained testing tools as possible in lieu of tax-payer financed testing tools.
-Achieving this goal will enable the Program to more efficiently focus its testing resources and better align with industry-developed testing tools, which could help support the “real world testing” envisioned by the Cures Act.
+In August 2017, ONC published a blog post that discussed our transition to diversify the Certification Program’s testing.
+With the implementation of Title IV of the 21st Century Cures Act (Cures Act), ONC aims to transition the Certification Program’s existing testing portfolio over the next five years to include as many industry-developed and maintained testing tools as possible in lieu of tax-payer financed testing tools.
+Achieving this goal will enable the Certification Program to more efficiently focus its testing resources and better align with industry-developed testing tools, which could help support the “real world testing” envisioned by the Cures Act.

 Application Process for Consideration of ONC-Approved Test Method